jmukhtar/s3-bucket-listing/README.md

 4. Edit the bucket policy.
 Below are different configurations depending on the use case.
 Copy the appropriate one onto your bucket policy, making sure to update the "Resource" ARN value to point to the target s3 bucket.

-  - To allow public access:
+  - To allow public access by setting public access in the ACL use following policy:

 ```
 {